Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/exercises_part_1.md

 A semicircular arc with radius 1 corresponding to a circle whose center is at the origin.
 {: style="font-size: medium;"}

-**Exercise:** Determine the center of mass of the shape in the figure above. (**Hint:** finding the x-coordinate of the center of mass is easy, but finding the y-coordinate requires a little calculus for finding an average value.)
+**Exercise:** Determine the center of mass of the shape in the figure above. (**Hint:** finding the x-coordinate of the center of mass is easy, but finding the y-coordinate requires a little calculus.)
 {: .notice--success}

 **Exercise:** Say that we connect (-1, 0) and (0, 1) to form a closed semicircle.
 What will be the center of mass of the resulting shape?